The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

-Fig.~\ref{setpuls} shows the schematic diagram of the power supply for an electrodynamic trap.
+Fig.~\ref{setpuls} shows the schematic diagram of a power supply for an electrodynamic trap.
 Oscillations are excited by rectangular electric pulses applied to the additional electrodes located at the trap ends, separated by a distance of 5 cm.
-The pulses amplitude ranges between $10 \div 320$ V and the frequency lies between $1 \div 20$ Hz.
+The pulse amplitude ranges between $10 \div 320$ V and the frequency lies between $1 \div 20$ Hz.
 The relative pulse duration can be adjusted in the interval $0.01 \div 0.99$.
-The electrodynamic trap presented in \cite{Syr18} consists of four cylindrical parallel, longitudinal electrodes, placed at the vertices of a square with a side of 2 cm.
-The electrodes are 10 cm long with a 4 mm diameter.
+The electrodynamic trap presented in \cite{Syr18} consists of four cylindrical parallel, longitudinal electrodes ($10$ cm long, $4$ mm diameter), placed at the vertices of a square with a side of 2 cm.
 A sinusoidal voltage is applied, of opposite phase between adjacent electrodes.
 The a.c. voltage amplitude is around 4.5 kV at a frequency of 50 Hz.

-Polydisperse $Al_2O_3$ particles are used in the experiments described in \cite{Syr18}.
-Electrical charging of the particles is achieved by employing the induction method.
+Polydisperse $Al_2O_3$ particles are used in the experiments described in Ref. \cite{Syr18}.
+Electrical charging of the particles is achieved by employing an induction method.
 The particles are placed on a flat electrode that is gradually shifted towards the electrodynamic trap.
 Then, a positive electric potential is applied to the electrode.
-When the potential is higher than 5 kV the particles are attracted and absorbed into the trap.
-The motion of the particles is recorded using a CCD camera HiSpec1, at a maximum resolution of $1240 \times 1024$ pixels.
+When the potential is higher than 5 kV particles are attracted and then absorbed into the trap.
+The particle motion is recorded using a CCD camera HiSpec1 at a maximum resolution rate of $1240 \times 1024$ pixels.
 The frame rate can reach up to 524 frames per second at maximum resolution.
-Illumination of the particles is implemented by a flat laser beam with a diameter of 1 mm.
+Particle illumination is achieved by means of a flat laser beam with a diameter of 1 mm.
 The laser wavelength is 532 nm and the output power ranges up to 150 mW.

-Fig.~\ref{pulse} illustrates oscillations of the Coulomb structure in a linear electrodynamic trap, for different values of the pulse frequency.
-The pulse amplitude is 320 V. The relative pulse duration is 0.5, while pulses are in phase.
+Fig.~\ref{pulse} illustrates oscillations of a Coulomb structure in a linear electrodynamic trap, for different values of the pulse frequency.
+The pulse amplitude is 320 V. The relative pulse duration is 0.5 while pulses are in phase.
 By increasing the frequency, the amplitude of the oscillations drops to almost undetectable at 20 Hz; the oscillations cease to affect the middle region of the structure.
-At a frequency of 1 Hz, the structure at the moment of maximum compression corresponds to the structure in case of a constant potential supplied at the additional electrodes.
+For a frequency of 1 Hz, the structure at the instant of time of maximum compression corresponds to the Coulomb structure in case of a constant potential supplied to the additional electrodes.